Skip to main content Skip to footer

 UCAT

-Online aptitude test you'll sit in an approved test centre.
+You'll sit an online aptitude test in an approved centre.

-Showcase your motivation, reflect on your experiences, and demonstrate you personal qualities.
+Showcase your motivation, reflect on your experiences, and demonstrate your personal qualities.

 UCAS deadline